Top 10 Things to Do on the Great Ocean Road, VIC

 6. Hit the markets

-You’ll find a number of excellent farmers’ markets along the Great Ocean Road, packed with local vendors plying their delicious trade.
+You’ll find a number of excellent farmers’ markets along the Great Ocean Road, packed with local vendors plying their delicious wares.
 Time your visit to coincide with the charming once-a-month Aireys Inlet Markets, the Apollo Bay Farmer’s Market (third Sunday of the month), or the fabulous Torquay Farmers Market (every Saturday).
-The latter heaves with artisanal products and seasonal produce.
+The latter offers an abundance of seasonal produce and artisanal food products.

 Ten of the best things to do on the Great Ocean Road